PeterJochem/Deep_RL/README.md

 # Results
 More details about each algorithm and its results can be found in the README.md for each directory.
 Here are a few of the highlights so far though.
 #### DDPG
 The Mujoco Physics Simulator (Multi-Joint Dynamics with Contact) has a few OpenAI gym environments for simple robots with continuous control.
-I implemented DDPG with the same hyper parameters as the original DDPG [paper](https://arxiv.org/abs/1509.02971) and applied it to the Hopper-V2 and Cheetah environments <br />
+I implemented DDPG with the same hyper parameters as the original DDPG [paper](https://arxiv.org/abs/1509.02971) and applied it to the Hopper-V2 and Cheetah environments.
+The Hopper and Cheetah environments feature robots who must learn what torques to apply to their motors in order to produce forward translation. <br />

 Below is a gif of the Hopper's learned policy.
-A video is available at add link <br />
+A video is available [here](https://youtu.be/E0tvLX5sxv0?t=281) <br />
 [![](DDPG/media/hopper_learned_policy.gif)]

 Below is a gif of the Cheetah's learned policy.
-A video is available at add link <br />
+A video is available [here](https://youtu.be/DQCQSEspLhs) <br />
 [![](DDPG/media/cheetah_learned_policy.gif)]

 ### DDQN on Atari Environments